Queries

 Query autorun

-Sharing queries
+Sharing Queries

-Viewers can see query results in a table, or download JSON or a CSV.
+Viewers can see Query results in a table, or download JSON or a CSV.

-Auditing of saved queries
+Auditing of saved Queries

-- creating a new saved query
+- creating a new Query

 - creating a sharing URL